 Historically, the multifamily real estate industry has largely been managed using lagging indicators.
 Managing on the basis of occupancy, revenue, and NOI has been common, accepted, and until now, relatively effective.
-Today’s environment is more challenging.
-More unpredictable.
-Higher stakes.
-More difficult to manage, using traditional KPIs (key performance indicators), processes, and tools.
-And more ripe for disruption, including different focus areas and technology solutions.
+Today’s environment, however, is more challenging.
+It’s more unpredictable.
+There are higher stakes involved.
+Portfolios are more difficult to manage using traditional KPIs, processes, and tools.
+As a result, they are more ripe for disruption, including different focus areas and technology solutions.

 Lagging indicators are typically financial outcomes that occur after a long-term trend has run its course.
 Perhaps only for a month, sometimes for months or even a year.
 Lagging indicators confirm long-term trends, but don’t help to predict or prevent them.

 For example, an occupancy problem may be 60 days in before it’s caught and evaluated.
 That type of problem could take 60-90 days to course-correct, given the number and diversity of factors contributing to it.
 This type of problem-solving can result in reactive, expensive corrective actions and dramatic and expensive ‘yo-yo’ performances with decreased cash flow.
 Not ideal.